Central Bank Watch: RBA, RBNZ, & BOC Interest Rate Expectations

 Our commentary remains static.
 “But against the backdrop where more dovish policy action has been hinted at by RBNZ Governor Orr, including extraordinary policy measures such as QE, then it would be shortsighted to dismiss the possibility of a rate cut arriving before the year is out.”

-NZD/USD: Retail trader data shows 29.10% of traders are net-long with the ratio of traders short to long at 2.44 to 1.
-The number of traders net-long is 31.76% lower than yesterday and 12.56% lower from last week, while the number of traders net-short is 6.53% higher than yesterday and 30.86% higher from last week.
+NZD/USD: Retail trader data shows 23.44% of traders are net-long with the ratio of traders short to long at 3.27 to 1.
+The number of traders net-long is 3.52% higher than yesterday and 41.90% lower from last week, while the number of traders net-short is 18.81% higher than yesterday and 63.82% higher from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-short suggests NZD/USD prices may continue to rise.